trevorfordemo1/slalomLab/README.md

 ## Github

 * Create a new account (or use old) github.com
-  * You'll need to do email confirmation for ne accounts
+  * You'll need to do email confirmation for new accounts
 * Go to lab repo and fork: https://github.com/trevcor/slalomLab

-* See if git is installed
+* Check if you already have git installed git —version
-          - git —version
-          - mac 10.11.1 will prompt you to install git if it’s missing
+   * mac 10.11.1 will prompt you to install git if it’s missing
-               - xCode tools adds git
-          - cd into your workspace
+* cd into your workspace
-          - git clone <forked repo>
+	git clone <forked repo>
-          - cd into directory
+* cd into directory

 ## Run the app